 .
 But not all income share agreements are created equal.
 Each school is able to set their own terms and stipulations.

-Ultimately, income share agreements are viewed as investments in students; and while they are not mainstream, they could become just as common as students loans and scholarships within a few years’ time.
+Ultimately, income share agreements are viewed as investments in students; and while they are not mainstream, they could become just as common as student loans and scholarships within a few years’ time.
 If you’re curious whether or not the college you plan to attend offers ISAs, check with the financial aid

 office.
 Just like schools are making an investment in students, you are investing in your own education.
 That’s why it’s so important to do your due diligence before committing to a school.